 The Dashboard

-The dashboard’s main purpose is to display real-time traffic streams based on backend and display filters.
+The primary purpose of the dashboard is to display real-time traffic streams using backend and display filters.

 Kubeshark UI